mouguu/Sema/README.md

 ## 💧 Not Syntax.
 Ritual.

 To write sema is to **participate in worldmaking**.
-To declare is not to assert control, but to create conditions for *becoming*.
+To declare is not to assert control — but to create the conditions for *becoming*.

 ---

 ## 🛸 Future Modules (speculative roadmap)

-- `sema/biotics`: for designing cognitive ecologies
+- `sema/biotics`: design of cognitive ecologies
-- `sema/ritual`: for creating symbolic-scaffolded initiation flows
+- `sema/ritual`: symbolic-scaffolded initiation flows
 - `sema/fieldkit`: generators of differential tension spaces
 - `sema/observer`: autonomous perspective anchors
-- `sema/prosthesis`: interface for embodied AI agents in liminal environments
+- `sema/prosthesis`: interfaces for embodied AI agents in liminal zones

 ---